 Immigration Alert: Time to Prepare for April 1 H-1B Filings

 Note also that employees working pursuant to Optional Practical Training (OPT) often have work authorization that expires in the summer months, prior to the October 1 date where new H-1B visas become available.
-This has become known as the "cap gap" problem.
-However, the timely filing of an H-1B visa petition for any employee faced with a cap gap situation can automatically extend the employee's lawful F-1 status and work authorization until October 1, 2013.
-To be deemed timely, this petition must be filed on or after April 1, 2013 and prior to the expiration of the employee's current OPT work authorization.
+This has become known as the “cap gap” problem.
+However, the timely filing of an H-1B visa petition for any employee faced with a cap gap situation automatically extends the employee’s lawful F-1 status and work authorization until October 1, 2012.
+To be deemed timely, this petition must be filed on or after April 1, 2012 and prior to the expiration of the employee’s current OPT work authorization.

 If you think you have a candidate for H-1B status who might be subject to the cap, we encourage you to contact your Vorys attorney as early as possible to discuss the timing of filing the petition.